-The latest research predicts the global cybersecurity market to have a 9.5% compound annual growth rate (CAGR).
+The latest research predicts the global cybersecurity market to have an 8.9% compound annual growth rate (CAGR).
 Drivers behind the market’s future growth include stricter compliance regulations, the growth of the Internet of Things (IoT) market, and responses to more sophisticated cyber threats.

 Microsoft has pledged to invest $20 billion in cybersecurity measures from 2021 to 2026 (CNBC)

 After a series of massive cyberattacks in 2021 — SolarWinds, Microsoft Exchange, and Colonial Pipeline to name a few — several US tech giants met with the White House to discuss plans to bolster security measures.
 Microsoft committed to quadrupling its cybersecurity investments.
 Google announced plans to invest $10 billion over that same timeframe while training an additional 100,000 Americans in IT support and data analytics.

 By 2030, the global automotive cybersecurity market is expected to hit $9.7 billion (McKinsey)

 As the automotive industry becomes more high-tech, it’s expressing a greater need for cybersecurity solutions.
 The market is poised to grow at 7% CAGR from its 2020 $5 billion valuation.
 By 2030, the market could be worth as much as $9.7 billion.

-The endpoint security market is poised to generate $11.2 billion in revenue by the end of 2022 (Radicati)
+The endpoint security market generated approximately $11.2 billion in revenue in 2022 (Radicati)